mariahcoleno/ImageAnnotationToolV2/sarcasm_annotator/README.md

 - Scikit-learn - for logistic regression and TF-IDF text vectorization
 - NumPy - for array operations
 - Joblib - for model serialization
-- Tkinter - for GUI (usually included with Python)
-- SQLite3 - for database (usually included with Python)

 ### Model Details
 - **Algorithm**: Logistic Regression with TF-IDF vectorization